arb7281/tabledata/README.md

 # tabledata
-A small project showcasing API communication with react and node.js included functionalities you can upload a file/ saved at server you can download the uploaded file but bfore downloading you would need to provide a password which was generated when upload finished make sure you install node modules npm init -y
+A small project showcasing use of table and state management in react included functionalities after fillining all the fields in form and submitting below table will be popularized according to added informations you can view the same table in next page utilizing the react router library please ignore css I just built this dmall project to furnish the skills make sure you install node modules npm init -y